 A primary element of the Company's business strategy is to generate stable and increasing cash flow and asset value by improving the performance of its real estate investment portfolio and by acquiring or developing real estate properties in sound economic markets.

 The Company's business strategy consists of the following elements:

-- Increase property values and cash flow through aggressive leasing of available space, and space becoming available. - Take advantage of long-standing relationships with national and regional tenants. - Increase portfolio of third-party assets under management. - Target and execute redevelopment and expansion projects that will generate substantial returns. - Pursue opportunities to acquire or develop strategically located properties. - Minimize operating costs by utilizing internalized functions, including property and asset management, leasing, finance, accounting, legal and information technology services. - Dispose of properties where the cash flows and values have been maximized.
+- Increase property values and cash flow through aggressive leasing of available space and of space becoming available; - Take advantage of long-standing relationships with national and regional tenants; - Target and execute redevelopment and expansion projects that will generate substantial returns; - Pursue opportunities to acquire or develop strategically located properties; - Minimize operating costs by utilizing internalized functions, including property and asset management, leasing, finance, accounting, legal and information technology services; and - Dispose of properties where the cash flows and values have been maximized.